top of page

 TAKE A BREAK

-If your sessions is 90 minutes or longer, take a break in between.
+If your sessions is 60 minutes or longer, take a break in between.
+At least 10 minutes.
+This means you'll have to be careful of your content management.
+Prep ahead.

-Ask participants to turn off their cameras and decompress (See above).
+Give participants the option to turn off their cameras and decompress (See above).
+You can put interesting quotes or a short story, or even images on screen.

 04/